 We endeavor to teach the family to attack the problem, not each other.
 This involves assisting family members to respond less intensely when upset, to state a position without being disrespectful and to communicate genuine interest in what is being said by others.
-The family learns how listen without interrupting, how to verify the accuracy of what they heard, and how to discuss a problem without becoming side-tracked by irrelevant issues.
+The family learns how to listen without interrupting, how to verify the accuracy of what they heard, and how to discuss a problem without becoming side-tracked by irrelevant issues.

 After the sources of the problems are analyzed and family members have learned to communicate more effectively, we encourage them to propose possible solutions.
 Parents and teenagers are helped to discuss and clarify the changes they would like to see to reduce family conflict.
 They are taught to listen without immediately responding and to respond in a way that maintains constructive dialogue.
 By jointly discussing all proposed solutions, the family members begin to comprehend each other’s positions and each participant ends up feeling acknowledged and better understood.

 After family members have learned effective listening and feedback techniques and have become more skilled at identifying the problem and proposing possible alternatives they are ready for the final step in this process – evaluating and selecting solutions.
 The teenager and the parents are now able to listen to one another without interrupting, to better understand each other’s position, and feel that their own view is being taken into consideration.
 These changes result in a significant lessening of animosity and a new willingness to compromise.
 Parents and teenagers are now more ready and able to discuss and agree on specific solutions that can benefit the whole family.